ballerina-platform/ballerina-dev-website/components/integration/code/integration-bbe/http-ballerina-is-http.md

 ---
 title: 'HTTP?
 Ballerina is HTTP'
 description: '“Ballerina is HTTP on steroids.”
-Network abstractions in Ballerina provide a natural way to describe and consume HTTP services, allowing developers to focus on a business log instead of boilerplate code.'
+Network abstractions in Ballerina provide a natural way to describe and consume HTTP services, allowing developers to focus on a business logic instead of boilerplate code.'
 url: 'https://github.com/ballerina-guides/integration-samples/tree/main/restful_api/main.bal'
 ---
 ```